eugenia1984/english/glossary.md

 - **to wear**: too many hats is an idiom that means to have many different roles or responsibilities.

-- **To work properly**: means to function correctly or as expected.
+- **to work properly**: means to function correctly or as expected.
 Example: ``It's important that all machines work properly for safety.``

+- **training feedback**: refers to comments, reviews, or suggestions gathered from participants after a training session.
+For example: `The training feedback highlighted areas where we can improve the course material.` -> Here, feedback helps identify strengths and weaknesses in the training.

 - **training session**: is a period of time dedicated to learning new skills or information.
 It's like a class.
 For instance, attending a training session on communication means going to a class to learn about communication.